-Freshman Requirements & Process
+Freshman Application Requirements

 Guidelines for Home-Schooled Applicants

 Home-schooled students, like all other students seeking undergraduate admission to Stanford, apply using the Coalition Application or the Common Application.
 These additional guidelines may be helpful as you complete your application.
+Please note: A high school diploma or the equivalent is required in order to enroll at Stanford.

 We expect that you have successfully undertaken a serious, rigorous course of study distributed across the humanities, sciences, math, social studies and languages.
 In addition to a transcript, we encourage you to submit a detailed description of your curriculum, but it is not necessary to follow a prescribed or approved home-schooling program.
 We are interested in how you have gone about the learning process, not how many courses you have completed.